Leader of the Liberal Party of Australia

-The Leader of the Liberal Party, also known as Leader of the Parliamentary Liberal Party, is the highest office within the Liberal Party of Australia and is the leader of the Liberal–National Coalition.
-The incumbent leader is Sussan Ley, who was elected on 13 May 2025.
+The leader of the Liberal Party, also known as leader of the Parliamentary Liberal Party, is the highest office within the Liberal Party of Australia, as well as within the Liberal–National Coalition.
+The incumbent leader is Angus Taylor, who was elected on 13 February 2026.

 History

-The Liberal Party leadership was first held by former United Australia Party leader and eventual co–founder Robert Menzies, along with eighteen political organisations and groups.
+The Liberal Party leadership was first held by Robert Menzies, a former leader of the United Australia Party and co–founder of the Liberal Party along with eighteen political organisations and groups.

-Following the oustings of two Liberal prime ministers in three years, Scott Morrison introduced a new threshold to trigger a Liberal Party leadership change in government, requiring two-thirds of the partyroom vote to trigger a spill motion.
-The change was introduced at an hour long party room meeting on the evening of 3 December 2018.
-Morrison said the changes, which were drafted with feedback from former prime ministers John Howard and Tony Abbott, would only apply to leaders who lead the party to victory at a federal election.
+Following the ousting of two Liberal prime ministers in three years, the then leader, Scott Morrison, proposed a new threshold to trigger a Liberal Party leadership change if the party was in government, requiring two-thirds of the party room to vote to initiate a spill motion.
+The change was agreed to at an hour-long party room meeting on the evening of 3 December 2018.
+Morrison said the changes, which were drafted with feedback from former prime ministers John Howard and Tony Abbott, would only apply to those who led the party to victory at a federal election.